wandb/docs/docs/guides/hosting/data-security/secure-storage-connector.md

 * Grant the `Storage Admin` role to the GCP service account linked to the W&B Platform.
 Reach out to your W&B team for the service account if your W&B Platform is on [Dedicated Cloud](../hosting-options/dedicated_cloud.md).

-Please keep a record of the bucket name.
+Keep a record of the bucket name.

   </TabItem>